Why Do Men Go Bald? (& What You Can Actually Do About It)

 Lifestyle Factors That Speed Up Balding

-You can't do anything about your genes, but your daily habits can impact hair growth and how fast you lose your hair:
+You can't do anything about your genes, but your daily habits can impact how fast you lose your hair:

-• Poor Diet: Lack of protein, iron, Vitamin D, and other nutrients can lead to thinning hair.
+Poor Diet: A lack of protein, iron, Vitamin D, and other essential nutrients can lead to thinning hair.
 Learn more about hair vitamins that result in healthy hair follicles.

-• Stress: Stress can cause temporary hair loss or telogen effluvium.
-The good news is that hair growth may occur once stress triggers are dealt with.
+Stress: Stress can cause temporary hair loss or telogen effluvium.
+The good news is that hair usually grows back once stress triggers are gone.

-A quick note: While male pattern baldness is the most common cause of men's hair loss, sudden or patchy hair loss or hair loss with itching, redness, or pain should be checked by a doctor.
+A quick note: While male pattern baldness is the most common cause of hair loss in men, sudden or patchy hair loss, or hair loss accompanied by itching, redness, or pain should be evaluated by a doctor.
 It could be a sign of alopecia areata, thyroid issues, or a reaction to medication.

 Certain medications, such as chemotherapy, antidepressants, and steroids, can induce hair thinning and further hair loss.